rapid-sensemaking-framework/cosense/README.md

 Design and run rapid sensemaking flows from a native Mac, Linux and Windows app!

+This app is currently at a functional prototype readiness level and is under development.
+You can download and test a release of the [app for Mac](https://github.com/rapid-sensemaking-framework/rsf-electron/releases)!

 ## Using the CoSense App

 For any good "conversation", there is always a frame.
 The conversation, at least loosely, has a direction that the people who will participate in it are agreeable to and interested in.
 Divergent phases and convergent phases of the conversation should nicely flow and blend.